dpressel/mint/README.md

 ## Pretraining

-There are 2 example programs at this time showing how to pretrain BERT from scratch (or continue pre-training on pre-trained BERT)
+There are example programs at this time showing how to pretrain from scratch (or continue pre-training on pre-trained models)

 ### In-memory training on a small dataset
 There are 2 pretraining examples, one is a toy example good for small datasets like Wikitext-2.